lcrespom/oh-my-zsh-history-popup/README.md

 # Mistory
 An oh-my-zsh plugin that captures the `PageUp` key and opens a popup menu with the history, so the user can interactively navigate through it and pick the history line to bring back to the prompt.

-If the command line is empty when pressing `PageUp`, the popup will display all history, starting from the latest line and up to the beginning.
-If the command line contains some text, the popup will use that text to filter the history via the `grep` command, and display only the matching lines.
+If the command line is empty when pressing `PageUp`, the popup displays all history, starting from the latest line and up to the beginning.
+If the command line contains some text, the popup uses that text to filter the history via the `grep` command, and display only the matching lines.

 When the user selects a given history line, its text is placed in the command line, so it can be edited before hitting enter.